 - How does the dean communicate or meet with students?
 How often?

 - What programs or services does your career center have in place to help your graduates gain an edge in the job market?

 - What program or services does your school have to support students who are (fill-in-the-blank)…?

-- (If the law school is located in a different city or state than where you live) What do you like most about (city)?
+- (If the law school is located in a different city/state) What do you like most about (city)?
 What do you like least about (city)?

 The following question can be helpful to ask if you are a “splitter”: low GPA/high LSAT or high GPA/low LSAT.

 I’m majoring in _________.
 My GPA is ____ and my LSAT score is ____.
 I know you can’t tell me if I’ll get in or not but I wanted to get your advice on my situation.
 What do you think?
 Any tips?